 There are two kinds of tests that measure executive functioning issues without doing a thorough neuro-psych evaluation (in fact both kinds are included in a neuro-psych evaluation).

 - The first kind is questionnaires that ask parents, teachers, and perhaps the school psychologist to observe closely the behaviors they see in a child and fill out a rating scale.
 The Behavior Rating Inventory for Executive Function (BRIEF) is an example of that kind of test.

-- The other kind of test is one in which a child is assessed by a psychologist who watches her perform a series of tasks and observes how she goes about each one.
+- The other kind of test is one in which a child is assessed by a psychologist who watches them perform a series of tasks and observes how they go about each one.
 The Cognitive Assessment System (CAS) is that kind of test.